jesusgperez/folder-structure-exercise/README.md

     * DELETE <path>: Deletes a given folder
     * EXIT: exit the application

-The program will guide you through the process and will tell you whether a path is valid or not in the application
+The program will guide you through the process and will tell you whether a path is valid or not in the application and whether there is a directory or not

 ## Structure
 It uses a validators objects to validate the input data from the command line